Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

 12. Click **Next**.
 13. To include the user as a member of one or more groups, click **Add**.
 In the **Select Groups** dialog box, type the name of the group, and then click **Check Names**.
 Click **OK**.
 14. Click **Next**.
 15. In the **Language** box, select the default language for the user.
+In the **Display Format Web** box, select the formatting culture for the user on web browser clients.
 In the **Start Page** box, select the page which is initially displayed when the user starts the Genus desktop client.
-Both settings can be modfied by the user in [the personal setup for individual user accounts](../../../users/navigate-view-modify-and-control/personalize-your-genus-desktop.md).
+The settings can be modfied by the user in [the personal setup for individual user accounts](../../../users/navigate-view-modify-and-control/personalize-your-genus-desktop.md).
 16. Click **Finish**.

 If your application uses **Active Directory authentication**, follow these steps:

-**Add a User Account**
+**Add a user account**

 1. [Open Genus Studio](../getting-started/how-to-open-genus-studio.md).
 2. In the **Directory** tree, expand the **Security** folder, and then click the **Users** folder.